Updated on 2024-05-30 GMT+08:00

 • version: version number, which is mandatory and unique.
 In the example file, the value of version is 2.0.

 • params: global build parameters of BuildFlow.
-This parameter is shared by all jobs.
+These parameters are shared by all jobs.

 • strategy: running policy.
 There are two running modes.
 If there is no explicit definition, the Eager mode is used by default.

-• Lazy: The build of a sub-job with a higher priority is triggered first.
-After the sub-job with a higher priority is successfully executed, the build of a sub-job with a lower priority is then triggered.
+• Lazy: A sub-job with a higher priority is triggered first.
+After successful execution, a sub-job with a lower priority is then triggered.

-• Eager: Trigger the build of all sub-jobs synchronously.
-For sub-jobs that depend on other jobs, prepare the environment and code first and wait until the dependent jobs are successfully built.
+• Eager: All sub-jobs are triggered synchronously.
+For sub-jobs that depend on other jobs, prepare the environment and code first and wait until the dependency jobs are successfully executed.

 Resources may be idle, but the build time can be shortened.
-You are advised to use this function when the number of concurrent requests is large enough.
+You are advised to use this mode when the parallel job quota is sufficient.

 • Jobs: jobs to be orchestrated.
 In the example file, there are three parameters under Jobs.